 Conduct and Behavior: My goal is to create a safe and engaging learning environment.
-Class disruptions are unacceptable, asking questions to clarify material during class does not qualify as a disruption and is encouraged.
-If you disrupt the class, you will be asked to leave for the day.
-Technology in the classroom may be a great a resource, but it can also hinder the learning process.
-Therefore, students are not allowed to wear ear buds and headphones and/or use cellphones during class.
+Lab disruptions are unacceptable, asking questions to clarify material during the lab does not qualify as a disruption and is encouraged.
+If you disrupt the lab, you will be asked to leave for the day.
+Technology in the classroom may be a great a resource, but it can also hinder the lab safety.
+Therefore, students are not allowed to wear ear buds and headphones and/or use cellphones during the lab.
 All cellphones must be on vibration mode or turned off for the entirety of the class/lab period.
 In case of an emergency call, leave the room before answering the call.
-Texting during class is absolutely prohibited.
+Texting during the lab is absolutely prohibited.
 The use of laptops, tablets or other devices for non-class related activities is not allowed.